How to Make Your New Employees Feel Welcome

 2. Prepare your team

 Don’t let your new hire be greeted on his or her first day with surprised stares.
 Give your staff a heads-up through an email, all-hands announcement or both.
 Ideally your team will have met its newest member during the interview process, but even so, offer some personalized info about your hire’s background and experience.
-Share why you’re excited about the addition to the team and encourage a warm welcome.
+Share why you’re excited about the addition to the team and make welcoming new employees warmly part of your team culture.
 This will all help your team get fired up for the new arrival.

 3. Give your new hire a thorough office tour